wojciech11/se_software_build_automation_tools/02_exercise/README.md

 ### Preparation

+The software building automation starts at the developer workstation.

 1. Follow the project's README.md [hello_world](./hello_world) to run locally and test the tests.

 2. Create a file with name `Makefile`, an input file for `make`: